 To help prevent this: Document Your Work.

-Also useful, the Sound Memory Potential Narrator page helps to make initial contact which might be otherwise overlooked.
-This form works great when used to make connections through word of mouth, visitor center display literature, or community events.
+Also useful, the Sound Memory Potential Narrator page helps make initial contact which might be otherwise overlooked.
+This form works great when used to make connections through word of mouth, visitor center display literature, or future community events.

 I highly recommend that staff have access to these forms in an easily shared PDF format (useful for email, blogs, and social media).

-The bottom line about documentation: Create documents that can be easily understood, and informs narrators about their access and shared authority during the interview process.
+The bottom line about documentation: Create documents that can be easily understood, and informs narrators about their access, and shared authority, during the interview process.